brooksbrown/vagrant-drupal/README.md

-Vagrant Drupal
+Vagrant Drupal (for v7)
 =======

-  A vagrant setup for drupal that uses the salt provisioner.
+  A vagrant setup for drupal 7 that uses the salt provisioner.
 Uses Ubuntu Trusty64 (php5.5, mysql2.4).

 Salt Formulas
 ------------